sigurdskatvedt/Dotfiles/README.md

 ## Configurations

-### Bash

-The `bash/` directory contains my custom Bash shell configuration files.
-It includes the `.bashrc` file, which is executed each time a new terminal session is started.

 ### Git

 The `git/` directory contains my Git configuration files.
 This includes `.gitconfig` and `.gitignore_global` files, allowing me to set global Git preferences.